 One specific issue we have encountered with Chromium compiled using VS 2013 relates to tail-call optimizations in wrapper functions for Windows APIs.
 By using jmp to enter the Windows API call from the wrapper, the Visual Studio compiler avoids an additional call/ret pair, and the API would return directly into the wrapper function’s caller rather than the wrapper function itself.
 However, EMET protects various ‘critical’ Windows APIs against an exploit technique known as Return-Oriented Programming (ROP), and one of these protections is incompatible with tail-call optimization.
 EMET’s code checks that the return address from the API call is immediately preceded by a call to that API, since in ROP exploits this will typically not be the case but in normal function calls it will.
 The tail-call optimization violates EMET’s assumption and causes a false positive result for exploit detection.

 We are in contact with Microsoft to investigate and address this problem, since the incompatibility is between code emitted by Microsoft’s compiler and a check in Microsoft’s security software.
 Microsoft currently is recommending that the EMET caller mitigation not be enabled for Chrome.
 Google recommend that EAF+ protection be disabled for Chrome, and we are working with Microsoft to update their guidance.

 In the meantime, users experiencing this problem with Chrome or Chromium-based browsers can resolve the issue by either:

-The Chrome security team does not generally recommend the use of EMET with Chromium because it has negative performance impact and adds little security benefit in most situations.
+The Chrome security team does not generally recommend the use of EMET with Chromium because it has negative performance impact and adds no security benefit in most situations.
 The most effective anti-exploit techniques that EMET provides are already built into Chromium or superseded by stronger mitigations.